dotnet/android/Documentation/workflow/UnitTests.md

 ```

 Once you have a project object constructed, you can make use of the `ProjectBuilder`
 to build the project.
-There are two helper methods `CreateApkBuilder` and `CreateDllBuilder` which are available.
-These will allow you do create a builder to
+There are two helper methods `CreateApkBuilder` and `CreateDllBuilder`
+which are available in the `BaseTest` class.
+These will allow you do create a builder
-output an `apk` or in the base of a `Library` project a `dll`.
+to output an `apk` or in the base of a `Library` project a `dll`.
 You call `CreateApkBuilder` to create the builder then pass the project to the `Build`
 method.
 This will build the project.
 There are other methods such as `Save` and `Install` which can be used to run the various underlying MSBuild targets.
 NOTE: You should wrap your instances of a `ProjectBuilder` inside a `using` to make sure that the files are cleaned up correctly after the test has run.
 Tests which fail